Questions about the coronavirus

 I live in SiÅs housing.
 Are there guidelines for what we can and cannot do to prevent infection?

 In light of the coronavirus pandemic, SiÅs requests that all tenants do everything possible to reduce the risk of infection.
 Until further notice, all social activities in student flats should be kept at a minimum.
-If tenants become ill or have been in contact with infected persons, the following applies: https://www.fhi.no/en/op/novel-coronavirus-facts-advice/advice-to-people-who-are-infected-or-have-been-exposed-to-infection/home-isolation/
+If tenants become ill or have been in contact with infected persons, these advices from Norwegian Institue of Public Health applies.

 SiÅs flats vary in size, but most students live in relative close quarters.
-It is recommended to closely follow the recommendations outlined by the Norwegian Institute for Public Health.
-Keep updated on the webpages for Ås Municipality.
+It is recommended to closely follow the recommendations outlined by the Norwegian Institute of Public Health.
+Keep updated on the webpages for Ås Municipality (in Norwegian).

 Do I have medical insurance as an international student if I get coronavirus?